Gorgeous Frankenstein

 Gorgeous Frankenstein was an American horror punk/heavy metal band formed in 2005 in New Jersey by Doyle Wolfgang von Frankenstein and his former wife and ex-professional wrestler Stephanie Bellars (a.k.a.
 Gorgeous George).
+The band's name is a combination of both Doyle and Bellars' stage names.

 History

-In 2005, Doyle left New Jersey for Las Vegas and began auditioning members for his own band, Gorgeous Frankenstein.
+In 2005, Doyle left New Jersey for Las Vegas and began auditioning members for his new band, Gorgeous Frankenstein.
 The same year, he appeared on stage with Danzig numerous times throughout their tour and lead vocalist Glenn Danzig offered to produce Gorgeous Frankenstein first eponymous album on his record Label Evilive.